ebenefuenf/quma/README.rst

 It maps object methods to SQL script files and supports **SQLite**, **PostgreSQL**, **MySQL** and **MariaDB**.

+It also provides a simple connection pool and templating for e. a. conditional WHEREs.

+**Motivation**

 Unlike ORMs, it allows to write SQL as it was intended and to use all features the DBMS provides.
 As it uses plain SQL files you can fully utilize your database editor or IDE to author your queries.

-It also provides a simple connection pool.
+If you know how to best design your DDL and already have a select in your mind when data needs to be retrieved, welcome, this is for you.

+It gives you back your powers you so carelessly gave away to ORMs.

 Installation
 ------------